 Research

-My research covers two main areas: behavioral science and policy making.
+My research covers two main areas: behavioral science and artificial intelligence.

 You can check out my Google Scholar profile here.